 - Perrot State Park at Trempealeau — From Brady’s Bluff, viewers can gaze on beautiful Trempealeau Mountain, a bluff surrounded by the Mississippi River.

-- Buena Vista Park at Alma — Located high the river valley, this park offers views of Lock & Dam #4 and the storybook town of Alma.
+- Buena Vista Park at Alma — Located high above the river valley, this park offers views of Lock & Dam #4 and the storybook town of Alma.

 - Freedom Park at Prescott — This park located at the top of a 400-foot bluff is home to the Great River Road Interpretive Center as well as one of the best views in Wisconsin.